Visiting San Diego? Get 7 Days of Local Tips

 My top tip for getting to PETCO Park and the way I arrive every time to avoid having to deal with traffic and pay for parking is to take the San Diego Trolley.

-Using San Diego’s public transportation may seem scary to some, but I can tell you as a longtime resident of San Diego that the ride couldn’t be easier or more convenient.
-The trolley allows you to park away from the park and be dropped walking distance away, all for a small fee and minimal hassle.
+Using San Diego's public transportation may seem scary to some, but I can tell you as a longtime resident of San Diego that the ride couldn't be easier or more convenient.
+It drops you off just a short walk from the gates - plus, you avoid the post-game traffic jam entirely, all for a small fee and minimal hassle.

 Tips for Opening Day, the Season & More